Eating Concerns in Early Pregnancy

 - Indigestion

-- Not drinking enough fluids to meet the higher demands of pregnancy.
+- Not drinking enough fluids

-- Taking iron or the prenatal vitamin.
+- Taking iron or a prenatal vitamin

-- Doing less activity than normal.
+- Doing less activity than normal

-- Eating high-fiber foods, such as:
+- Eat high-fiber foods, such as:

 - Fresh fruits (try prunes or prune juice)

-- Whole grain bread
+- Whole-grain bread

 - Oatmeal